Subradiance dynamics in a singly-excited chiral-coupled atomic chain: Conclusion

 \section{Conclusion}

 In conclusion, we have investigated the subradiant excitations from a chiral-coupled 1D atomic chain, which allows an infinite-range dipole-dipole interaction and nonreciprocal radiation coupling.
 The subradiance arisen from this non-conventional coupling shows rich dynamics.
 In this chiral-coupled 1D system where the right and left decay channels are finite but different, we can initiate superradiance or subradiance depending on the inter-atomic spacing in a uniformly distributed atomic chain.
 When the number of the atoms increases, the subradiant decay rate decreases, which indicates multi-atom enhancement.
 This non-cascaded scheme also allows sequential radiations from the ordered atoms, which form a series of excitation plateaus due to the violation of the time reversal symmetry, in contrast to the case of reciprocal couplings where $m$th and $(N-m+1)$th atoms should behave exactly the same in time.
-However, this feature of burst emissions following plateaued excitations is deteriorated by fluctuations of atomic positions, but can be sustained and observable as long as the fluctuations are kept small.
+This feature of burst emissions following plateaued excitations is hindered by fluctuations of atomic positions, but can be sustained and observable as long as the fluctuations are kept small.

 Furthermore, by introducing local disorder in space and strength, the excitation plateaus can be tuned to appear or disappear.
 We also obtain the disorder-induced localized excitations which can maintain for a very long time.
 This suggests dynamical dimer-like state components spontaneously emerged from the system via dissipation.
 An even richer dynamics can be possible for multiple disorders or multi-photon excitations, such that potentially trimerized or complex correlations can emerge in the chiral-coupled system.
-Finally, our investigations on subradiance is of interest to quantum storage of guided emissions \cite{Sayrin2015}, and we also expect potential applications in many-body spin dynamics \cite{Hung2016} with chiral and infinite-range couplings.
+For realistic considerations, we include a non-guided radiation loss, which puts a limit of time window on the results we obtain.
+This loss however can be kept small when strong atom-photon couplings are achieved.
+Finally, our investigations on subradiance is of interest to quantum storage of guided emissions \cite{Sayrin2015}.
+This can be done, for example in superconducting qubit systems, by preparing subradiant states from superradiant ones with controllable single-qubit phase gates \cite{Wang2020}.
+We also expect potential applications in many-body spin dynamics \cite{Hung2016} with chiral and infinite-range couplings, which can lead to interaction-driven phases of crystalline orders or bi-edge (hole) excitations in driven-dissipative chiral-coupled systems \cite{Jen2020_PRR}, or many-body localization dynamics in superconducting qubits \cite{Xu2018}.